 Nearly all missing items, however, can be ‘found’ by having your ITAD vendor reinspect and re-inventory equipment.
 In order to resolve incidents, it is essential to have your ITAD vendor receive, inventory, and hold equipment until you have fully signed off on everything.

-Once equipment is processed, you will not have an opportunity to have items inspected or re-inventoried.
+Once the equipment is processed, you will not have an opportunity to have items inspected or re-inventoried.
 Do not allow equipment to be processed without your approval.

 ITAD vendors do not like to quarantine equipment which is why you should establish and enforce SLAs that require vendors to hold equipment for at least 48 hours.
 Include financial penalties in your contracts that require ITAD vendors to pay if they don’t perform.